Politics of the Czech Republic: Recent political developments

 From 1991, the Czech Republic, originally as part of Czechoslovakia and since 1993 in its own right, has been a member of the Visegrád Group and from 1995, the OECD.
 The Czech Republic joined NATO on 12 March 1999 and the European Union on 1 May 2004.
 On 21 December 2007 the Czech Republic joined the Schengen Area.

-Until 2017, either the Czech Social Democratic Party or the Civic Democratic Party led the governments of the Czech Republic.
-In October 2017, populist movement ANO 2011, led by the country's second-richest man, Andrej Babiš, won the elections with three times more votes than its closest rival, the centre-right Civic Democrats.
+Until 2017, either the Czech Social Democratic Party or the Civic Democratic Party had led the governments of the Czech Republic.
+In October 2017, the right-wing populist movement ANO 2011, led by the country's second-richest man, Andrej Babiš, who won the election with three times the vote of his closest rival, the centre-right Civic Democrats.
 In December 2017, Czech President Miloš Zeman appointed Andrej Babiš as the new prime minister.

 On 28 November 2021, Czech President Miloš Zeman appointed opposition leader Petr Fiala as the country's new prime minister.
-The centre-right coalition Spolu (meaning Together) won tightly contested legislative elections in October 2021 against Prime Minister Andrej Babiš and his right-wing populist ANO party.
-Babiš had sought re-election after four years in power.
+The centre-right coalition Spolu (meaning Together) won tightly contested legislative elections in October 2021 against Prime Minister Andrej Babiš and his ANO party.
 In January 2023, Former NATO general Petr Pavel won the election runoff over Andrej Babiš to succeed Miloš Zeman as the fourth president of the Czech Republic.
+In December 2025, Babis returned as the Czech Republic's new prime minister, following the ANO party's win in the October parliamentary election.